Hims & Hers Health, Inc. research snapshot

 Management

-Andrew Dudum is co-founder, CEO, chairman, and a major Class V holder.
-The 2026 proxy reported 87.73% of total voting power for Dudum as of April 16, 2026, so alignment and control are both unusually high.
-Management has acted decisively on products, acquisitions, technology, and share repurchases, but the same speed creates governance and capital allocation risk.
+Andrew Dudum is co-founder, CEO, chairman, and a major Class V holder with 87.73% of total voting power as of April 16, 2026.
+The team has acted decisively on products, acquisitions, technology, and share repurchases, but the FTC dispute, the Chief Accounting Officer departure announced July 17, 2026, and heavy CEO control raise governance and capital allocation questions.

 Industry trend